varuas/RoboND-Perception-Project/README.md

     rospy.loginfo('Detected {} objects: {}'.format(len(detected_objects_labels), detected_objects_labels))
 ```

-The previously trained SVM classifier model that was dumped using pickle is loaded in this pipeline and is then used to recognize the objects.

 ### 5. Pick and Place by controlling arms of PR2 Robot

 The PR2 robot arm pick and place pipeline is coded in: